-Sport and activity requires youth to move in a variety of movement patterns using various fundamental locomotion methods, such as jogging, skipping, sliding, and running.
-“Playing is their Sport” and in this day & age, they do not do enough of it.
-These fundamental motor patterns have different stages of maturation in the young athlete and must be taught at a young age to allow for adequate development and skill acquisition.
+Sport and activity requires youth to move in a variety of movement patterns, while using various fundamental locomotion methods such as jogging, skipping, sliding, and running.
+“Playing is their Sport”, and in this day & age, they do not do enough of it.
+These fundamental motor patterns have different stages of maturation in the young athlete, and must be taught at a young age to allow for adequate development and skill acquisition.
 It is essential in working with young athletes that we properly teach these fundamental movement patterns so that they become natural and fluent as athletes.
 Interestingly, one of the later motor patterns to mature is skipping.
 Young children typically begin to develop a mature skipping pattern at the age of 4, but it could take up to the age of 6-7 to fully mature.

-Youth athletes must focus on movement precision before speed so that “perfect practice” becomes the foundation for “perfect performance.”
-The tendency is to race through drills with little regard for strong execution.
-Athletes must be taught to contain their competitive instincts initially until the motor pattern is well programmed.
+Youth athletes must focus on "movement precision" before speed, so that “perfect practice” becomes the foundation for “perfect performance.”
+The tendency is to race through drills with little regard for strong execution, therefore, athletes must be taught to contain their competitive instincts initially until the motor pattern is well programmed.

-Coaches will identify and train up weak links in the kinetic chain, build core stability & strength, increase joint mobility and stability, and build full-body integrated strength.
+Coaches will identify and train up any weak links in the kinetic chain and train the athlete to build core stability and strength, increase joint mobility and stability, and build full-body integrated strength.
 Additionally a large focus will be on run and sprint mechanics.

 Our Fall Y.S.D program runs from Tuesday September 25th 2018 - Friday January 25th 2019 (18 weeks)